S1E or S1E Barcode payment terminal

 - Verify that the security seal number on the box is the same as in the Customer Area.

-- Break the security seal, take the terminal out of the box, and verify that the serial number (S/N) on the terminal itself is the same as the serial number on the box.
+Break the security seal, take the terminal out of the box, and verify that the serial number (S/N) on the terminal is the same as the serial number on the box.

-- Inspect the terminal for tampering.
-Check for missing seals or screws, additional wires or labels, holes in the device, and anything inserted in or attached to any part of the terminal such as the card reader or ports.
+Inspect the terminal for tampering.
+Check for missing seals or screws, additional wires or labels, holes in the device, and anything inserted in or attached to any part of the terminal.

 Connect to your network